-Overall vacancy among the 12 comparables is low at 1.8 percent.
-All of the comparable LIHTC properties are located inside the PMA.
-The vacancy among the LIHTC properties is low at 2.3 percent.
+Overall vacancy in the local market is performing well with a 1.8 percent vacancy rate among all 12 surveyed comparable projects.
+The six LIHTC properties reported a vacancy rate of 2.3 percent.
 Only two of the comprables reported any vacancies.
 Oakmont Place reported one vacant unit while Hallmark at Greenwood reported an elevated vacancy of 6.8 percent.
-The contact at Hallmark at Greenwood reported the vacant units were being processed from the waiting list and that typically the property is fully occupied.
+The contact at Hallmark at Greenwood reported the vacant units were being processed from the waiting list.
 There is no obvious market disadvantage of this property, and we believe its vacancy is coincidental and not a reflection of the market performance.
 Further five of the six LIHTC properties maintain waiting lists, indicating strong demand for affordable housing in the area.
+Market rate comparables are also performing well, with an overall vacancy rate of 1.6 percent among all of the market rate comparables.

-When compared to the current 60 percent AMI rents at the LIHTC properties, the Subject's proposed 20, 50, and 60 percent AMI rents, as well as unrestricted market rate units appear reasonable, and overall, they are 25 to 85 percent below our estimated achievable market rents.
+When compared to the current 60 percent AMI rents at the LIHTC properties, the Subject's proposed 20, 50, and 60 percent AMI rents appear reasonable, and overall, they are 28 to 85 percent below our estimated achievable market rents.
 Our demand calculations were appropriately adjusted for the new construction of Havenwood Mathis and Dogwood Senior Village.
-Further, the proposed rents offer a 28.2 percent advantage to HUD Fair Market Rents, which is within SCSHFDA thresholds.
+Further, the proposed rents offer a 30.8 percent advantage to HUD Fair Market Rents, which is within SCSHFDA thresholds.
 Overall, we believe that the Subject will be successful in the local market as proposed.